 How do you think it is that a mature forest or grassland ecosystem grows stronger and more resilient each year with zero human input, but our industrial farms require constant inputs of fertilizers and poisons to produce a yield?

 Fact 4: Restoring Global Soil Health Could Stop Climate Change

 As we all sang in school, “In 1492, Columbus sailed the ocean blue!”

-Columbus was no doubt brave and ambitious for making it across the Atlantic Ocean from Europe, but his esteem has rightfully diminished in recent years as revelations of his and his men’s depravity emerged.
-Rape, murder, torture, slavery, and the removal of ears and noses was par for the course in their genocidal quest for precious metals and jewels.
+Columbus was no doubt brave and ambitious for making it across the Atlantic Ocean from Europe.
+However, his esteem has rightfully diminished in recent years as revelations of his and his men’s depravity emerged.
+Rape, murder, torture, slavery, and cutting off the ears and noses of natives was par for the course in their genocidal quest for precious metals and jewels.